 Here is my cost of living for Ho Chi Minh in September 2012, converted into USD.

 [I lived in that Kermit-green building]

 Like any other place rent is a huge variable.
 As I was only here for one month I wanted to find a place as soon as possible to avoid spending half my time in a guest house.
 In the end I found a room on craigslist for $250 a month (plus one night in a guest house.)
 The room was ensuite with a shared kitchen and lounge and the rate included a maid service for room cleaning and washing clothes.
 I have seen similar rooms online for $200 and of course you could go even cheaper if you lived further out.
 From that baseline the prices go to about $400 a month for a basic self contained 1 bedroom apartment, up to Manhattan prices for brand new luxury apartments.

 If you are going to stay for a month of longer I would recommend booking into a hotel for a couple of nights first and look once you are here.
 Agoda is good for hotels in Ho Chi Minh City.
-For one month or longer check out the Ho Chi Minh City accommodation guide.
+For new visitors to the city here is my guide for where to stay in Saigon.

 [Bowl of pho (chicken soup)]

 One of the joys of living in Vietnam is for the food.
 Street food is everywhere here and even though the prices are double in central Saigon compared to the rest of the country, a bowl of pho (soup) will set you back around $2.
 Outside of District 1 you can find pho for $1.
 Saigon is the most international city of Vietnam so there are loads of eating options from around the world as well.